pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_presence.md

 ```

 Parameters:
-- Channels (Array): Channels to query.
+- Channels (Array): Channels to fetch here-now details.
-- ChannelGroups (Array): Channel groups to query.
-Wildcards not supported.
+- ChannelGroups (Array): Channel groups to fetch here-now (wildcards not supported).
-- IncludeState (bool): If true, include user presence state.
+- IncludeState (bool): Include presence state if true.
-- IncludeUUIDs (bool): If true, include UUIDs of connected clients.
+- IncludeUUIDs (bool): Include UUIDs if true.
-- Limit (int, default 1000): 0–1000.
-0 returns occupancy without user details.
-Applied only when specific Channels provided.
+- Limit (int, default 1000): 0–1000; 0 returns occupancy only (no user details).
+Applied only when specific Channels are provided.
-- Offset (int, default 0): Zero-based index for pagination.
+- Offset (int, default 0): Zero-based start index.
 Requires limit > 0.
-Applied only when specific Channels provided and only sent when Offset > 0.
-Use with limit to paginate large lists.
+Applied only when specific Channels are provided; included only when Offset > 0.
-- QueryParam (Dictionary<string, object>): Extra query params.
+- QueryParam (Dictionary<string, object>): Extra query params for debugging.
-- Async (PNCallback of PNHereNowResult): Deprecated; use ExecuteAsync.
+- Async (PNCallback<PNHereNowResult>): Deprecated; use ExecuteAsync.
-- Execute (PNCallback of PNHereNowResult): Deprecated; use ExecuteAsync.
+- Execute (PNCallback<PNHereNowResult>)
 - ExecuteAsync: Returns PNResult<PNHereNowResult>.

 ### Sample code

 #### Get a list of UUIDs subscribed to channel
 ```
 1

 ```

 ### Returns